 With an exceptional natural beauty, mild climate throughout the year, friendly population and a top-quality hotel network, Madeira and Porto Santo are the perfect Islands for those seeking stress-free holidays.
 Here you can enjoy your holiday on the beach or at sea, in the mountains, countryside or in the city.
 The perfect spot to getaway and experience unique moments.

-Once considered the edge of the known world in the Middle Ages, the industrious town of Porto clung to the side of Portugal looking out across the endless Atlantic Ocean, before adventurers risked it all to head to the new world.
-Half a millennium has passed since then, but Porto has retained much of that rugged adventurous and determined spirit.
-The cliché that Lisbon shows off and Porto works is a well-worn metaphor that fails to fully do justice to its real charms.
-With images of a past way of life hidden down every bustling alley, Porto is a place determined to hold on to its own distinct identity.
+Once considered the edge of the known world in the Middle Ages, the industrious town of Porto clung to the side of Portugal, looking out across the endless Atlantic Ocean, before adventurers risked it all to head toward the new world.
+Half a millennium has passed since but Porto has retained much of that rugged adventurous and determined spirit.
+The cliche that Lisbon shows off and Porto just works is a well-worn metaphor that fails to fully do justice to the latter one's real charms.
+With images of a past way of life hidden down in every bustling alley, Porto is a place determined to hold on to its own and distinct identity.

 With their blue lakes bordered by flowers, dazzling views of the sea from high in the hills, and lush green landscapes of ancient volcanic craters – the nine islands of the Azores, situated in the middle of the Atlantic, just 4 hours from Boston and 2 hours from Lisbon by plane, are a paradise for nature-lovers.
 Choose a holiday on these beautiful islands and you’ll rediscover the peace of the countryside in a stunning and unspoilt natural environment.